BernardoMB/brief/README.md

 ## Deployment

 Configure server to serve static files in dist folder once the proyect is compiled and builded.
+See `server.ts`.

 Move the following dev-dependencies to dependencies:
 ``` javascript